maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 Output entropy correlates with accuracy at -0.99; margin at +0.98.

-**Three, D_f measures "information pool", margin measures "decision confidence".**

-D_f measures how much category information the output layer retains; margin measures how confidently the model makes decisions.
-They are independent dimensions.
+**Three, D_f is dimension-locked at the output layer.**

+The range of D_f is determined by layer dimension.
+A 10-dimensional output layer has D_f locked at ~0.6, unable to reflect network quality.
+Wide layers (e.g., 512-dimensional intermediate layers) can have D_f as low as 0.10.

+**Four, D_f's validity boundary: meaningful only in "dimension-variable layers".**

+- Intermediate layers: D_f varies with dimension, measuring information retention
+- Output layer: D_f is dimension-locked, not a valid metric

-**Four, the first layer is an "information gate".**
+**Five, the first layer is an "information gate".**

 Wider first layers retain more category information and achieve higher accuracy.
 Once information is lost at the first layer, subsequent layers cannot recover it.

-### 8. A Falsified Hypothesis
+### 9. A Falsified Hypothesis

 **Hypothesis**: The saturation point of D_f can serve as an early-stopping signal.